 The Meaning of Numbers: The Number 0

-According to a 2009 Scientific American article entitled "The Origin of Zero," the number 0 did not begin to take shape until the fifth century A.D. in India.
+According to a 2009 Scientific American article entitled "The Origin of Zero," the digit 0 did not begin to take shape until the fifth century A.D. in India.
 The English word we use to represent it did not come into existence until around 1595 - 1605 A.D. (dictionary.com).
 It took human societies quite a while to wrap their minds around using 0 as a value as it represented something that was contrary to their daily lives.

-The devil promotes zero!
+Evil promotes number zero!

 The first Biblical reference to the concept behind the number 0 (nothing or none) was the devil's use of it to tempt mankind to sin!